milan888-design/data-model-map/README.md

 # data-model-map
-Data Model Mapping and Repository Framework
+Data Model Mapping and Repository

 Problem: The process of mapping between models or schemas is time-consuming and requires manual effort.
 Once a subject matter expert completes the mapping, writing code to transform the data becomes straightforward.